Register user

 ### Open the user profile [#open-the-user-profile]

-Navigate to **Participants** > **Users** and select the user you want to register.
-The profile shows the user's name, email, wallet address, identity address, registration status, and available actions.
+Go to **Participants > Users** and select the user you want to register.
+The profile shows the user's name, email, wallet address, identity address, registration status, and the steps you can take.

 </Step>